Immagoeat/evanslibcsharp/README.md

 The github will be more updated than the NuGet page, may be unstable or crash

 # Versions

+## 1.1.2
+The latest version, time and date functions now work differently (go to the "Time" section), and the name of the dictionary ammending changes slightly so it fits with the pattern of all other naming

-## Current version
+## 1.1.1
-Evanslib is currently on version 1.1.1.
-In this version, error numbers are now integers and not strings
+In Evanslib version 1.1.1, error numbers are integers and no longer strings

 ## 1.1.0
-Default benchmark, goes up to version 1.1.1
+Default benchmark, goes up to version 1.1.2

 # Commands
 Here you will see a list of all the commands in Evanslib